As an Amazon Associate I earn from qualifying purchases.

-Do Norwex products really kill germs?
+Do Norwex products really work and kill germs?

 Yes, I did the glowing test and it is true!
 It kills more germs than Lysol wipes.
 I was completely amazed!
 Check out the video below and you will be AMAZED!

-How do you wash Norwex?
+How do to wash Norwex cloths?

 - Rinse out and hang up your Norwex cloth after each use.
 Don’t leave wet Norwex cloths balled up, or else they’ll start to stink.
 Even if it doesn’t need to be washed after you use it, rinse out the cloth thoroughly and either lay flat or hang it up to dry.

 - If you’re using your Norwex cloth for dusting and it has just a light layer of dirt, you can wash it under warm or hot running water.
 Put a drop of dish soap on the cloth and work it into the fabric, then rinse it out until all the soap and dirt are gone.